-Our Academy differs to that of some other clubs.
-We already have a good amount of high quality teams that regularly finish in the top 4 if not the top 2 (see our past season winners page).
+Our Development Program differs to that of some other clubs.
+We already have a good amount of high quality teams that regularly finish in the top 4 if not the top 2.
 This led us to assume that the team coaches we had were already of good stock and we needed something different to provide the best benefit to them.

-Hence the purpose of our academy is “To create technically gifted players that good at every facet of the game.
-So that they can perform any role that is required of them by their team coach” Put simply, the academies focus is technical growth where our team coaches focus is tactics and how to achieve a result.
+Hence the purpose of our Development Program is “To create technically gifted players that good at every facet of the game.
+So that they can perform any role that is required of them by their team coach” Put simply, the Development Programs focus is technical growth where our team coaches focus is tactics and how to achieve a result.

 What players will learn

-As mentioned above, the focus of our Academy is the holistic technical development of our players.
+As mentioned above, the focus of our Development Program is the holistic technical development of our players.
 This means that players will learn the 4 core skills that cover most aspects of the game.
 These are

 - First touch